mmmmmaaaaaxxxxx/LegitiRoyale/README.md

 Example: /data modify storage br:api phases set value [{name:"Grace Period",duration:3600,command:"function gen:phase/grace_period"},{name:"Battle!",duration:6000,command:"function gen:phase/battle"},{name:"Deathmatch",duration:12000,command:"function gen:phase/deathmatch"}]

 ## Functions
+The game is started with the function br:api/start_game {distance:\<integer maximum distance to randomly teleport players out\>}

 ## Tags
 Players with the tag "br.player" when the game starts will be placed into the game.

-Players without that tag will be given the tag "br.spectator" and will be set to spectate the game.
-They will also receive this tag and lose br.player if they die during the game.
+Players without the tag "br.player" will be given the tag "br.spectator" and will be set to spectate the game.
+Players will also receive this tag and lose br.player if they die during the game.

 At the end of the game, all remaining players will be given the tag "br.winner"

 ## Scoreboards
 The scoreboard #game_progress for the objective br.main contains values based on what state the game is in.
+You can read this, but don't write to it.

 0 - The game hasnt started yet.